ptmt/ptmt.github.com/posts/2026/state-of-development.md

 published: 2026-03-28T12:04:00
 ---

 I want to write a post, that I'll read later and see the dynamic from my own perspective.
+I want to preserve my emotional state and the tooling landscape that affected me.

 For the past few months, starting last December, anxiety has been my dominant feeling.
 Always in the background.
 Every few days another voice joins this movement and share: everything has changed because of AI, everything will change even more.
 Tools are obsolete, the way how organizations work is outdated, team dynamics, markets, workforce.
 As opposed to previous dramatic changes in our profession, it's no longer clear if it's possible to adapt for most of us.

 Many people are trying to adapt, including me.
 In 2025 it was about final settlement: "it will be just another level of abstraction, problem solving is still on us".
 The question is do I understand enough.
 I used to learn by doing, but here, it's no longer work that way.
 Or at least not working enough to protect me from anxiety.
 Did I find the right word?

-It's partially a being nervous before a competitive sport event, which is good.
-But partially a fear of loosing a job.
-I can't call it comfortable times, but for sure, it might get much worse.
+It's partially similar to being nervous before a competitive sport event, which is good.
+But partially a fear of loosing my job.
+I can't call these times comfortable, but it might get much worse.

+I guess I'm just afraid to loose "experience" and start from scratch.
+But there's signs that it will matter.

+### AI Assistance all day long

+A year ago, I was regularly consulting with LLMs about algorithms and APIs, used auto-complete heavily.
+Now it's all agentic long tasks.
+Business as usual, AI agents are no longer experimental thing for side projects.
+It's an essential part of most of workflows now.
+People may turned down a little on writing assistance, on generating slop prototypes, just because our attention is limited and trust is easy to lost.
+But it's hard to imagine not using AI Agent at all.
+I can even say, I envy those who can afford that.

 ### Frontier models are still from the same companies

-In the beginning of 2026 it's time of Anthropic Claude 3.6 and GPT-5.3/5.4.
+Let's remember this: In the beginning of 2026 it's time of Anthropic Claude 3.6 and GPT-5.3/5.4.
 They are gold standard and game changers.
 Gemini 3.1 family is good for everyday practical tasks, but rarely used in my bubble for agentic coding.
 Used though in many other places.
 Claude Code is a default agent.
-Codex is getting bigger, Pi, which is behind OpenClaw getting traction.
+Codex is getting bigger, Pi.dev, which is behind OpenClaw getting traction.
+Antropic grows like crazy.

-### AI Assistance all day long

-Business as usual, AI agents are no longer experimental thing for side projects.
-It's an essential part of most of workflows now.
-People may turned down a little on writing assistance, on generating slop prototypes, just because our attention is limited and trust is easy to lost.

 ### Super fast inference